Leooo/ember-cli-rails/README.md

 # Ember CLI Rails

+** Please note: this fork is exclusively for Rails 5 beta builds while the core project is updated to properly suit its users.
+I will try my best to keep this repo as up-to-date as possible.**

 Unify your EmberCLI and Rails Workflows!

 EmberCLI-Rails is designed to give you the best of both worlds: